tgarda/xchglogger/README.md

 ## Installation

-Install the latest version with Composer.
+Install the latest version with Composer:

+composer require xchg/logger

 ## About

 ### Requirements

-- Monolog works with PHP 5.3 or above, and is also tested to work with HHVM.
+Xchg Logger works with PHP 5.3 or above.

 ### Author

-Tom Garda - <tgarda@hotmail.com>
+Tom Garda - <tgarda20@hotmail.com>

 ### License

-Monolog is licensed under the MIT License - see the `LICENSE` file for details
+Xchg Logger is licensed under the MIT License - see the `LICENSE` file for details.

 ### Acknowledgements